The following is a video transcript.

 For those reasons, federal law protection, the “Firearm Owners Protection Act”, protects you when traveling from one state where you are lawful to carry, to any other state where you’re lawful to carry, when the firearm is unloaded and locked in the trunk of your vehicle (this goes for ammunition as well), or out of immediate reach.
 Your journey must begin and end in states where your possession of a firearm is lawful, and you must be engaged in traveling.
 A prolonged stop at a highway rest station may put you out of this category.
 This is where the common belief “you must lock your firearm in the trunk when you travel” arises.
 Take a look at the laws of the state you’re traveling through, and to, first!

-For any other questions regarding firearms laws in Georgia, common mistakes and misconceptions, call U.S. LawShield and ask to speak to your Independent Program Attorney today.
+For any other questions regarding Georgia gun law, common mistakes and misconceptions, call U.S. LawShield and ask to speak to your Independent Program Attorney today.